Look at where the information came from

 Some marketers have falsely said that their treatment or device was approved by the FDA.
 Others note that their device is registered with the FDA.
 Even if that’s true, registration is not the same as approval.
 Registration does not require proof that the device works or is safe.
 Another take on this is that a device is said to be FDA approved, and it is—but when you investigate, it’s not approved for the purpose they claim.
 You can find out more by calling the FDA.
 (See the “To learn more” section.)

 Sometimes the staff at nutrition centers and herbal shops will make suggestions or even prescribe treatments for cancer and other conditions.
 Studies looking at these shopkeeper recommendations found that none of the suggested treatments had been proven to help people with cancer.
 In fact, some of these types of treatments can cause harm.
-(For more information on these treatments, see our documents, Complementary and Alternative Methods for Cancer Management and Dietary Supplements: How to Know What is Safe.)
+(For more information on these treatments, see our documents Complementary and Alternative Methods and Cancer and Dietary Supplements: What Is Safe?)

 There are also commercials and infomercials that present new cancer treatments on television.
 These are often set up to look like news interviews, and can be very misleading, since they are set up and scripted by the sellers of the product.
 In fact, you may later learn that some of the people who sell cancer cures or “secret cancer information” in these ways have been jailed for fraud.
 But when the reports first come out, they can sound very promising, and plenty of people want to think there’s a miracle that can help them.
 It can be hard to know what to believe without more information.